 These types of investment could prove costly, but also cost efficient on the long term, setting universities up for decades to come.
 How universities decide to undergo this transformation in their back- and front-end is up to them.

-Several options would be on the table, so creating a strategy based on need analysis will be key.
+Several options are available, so creating a strategy based on needs and objectives will be key.

-Astadia Europe (former Anubex) hosted a webinar with Microsoft Azure and the Texas A&M University System to deep dive into universities modernization best strategies and seek to answer urgent questions on the future of IT infrastructure in this sector.
+Astadia Europe (Anubex) hosted a webinar with Microsoft Azure and the Texas A&M University System to deep dive into universities modernization best strategies and seek to answer urgent questions on the future of IT infrastructure in this sector.
 You can watch the replay here.

 Get in touch with our experts and find out how Astadia's range of tools and experience can support your team.contact us now